mapbender/mapbender-documentation/en/book/installation_git.rst

 Now follow the steps that are described in  :doc:`Installation <installation>`:

-* Adapting the configuration file
+* Adapting the configuration file parameters.yml
 * Creating the database
 * Creating the database schema
-* Copying the bundles' assets to the public web directory
+* Copying/Linking the bundles' assets to the public web directory
 * Initializing the role system
 * Creating the "root" user
 * Inserting srs parameters
+* Inserting of applications from mapbender.yml into the database

 Refer to web with a symbolic link